AdamDemirel/adamdemirel.com/content/happiness.md

 The main drawback of this is that we often [lack awareness](https://en.wikipedia.org/wiki/Introspection_illusion) into what makes us feel good and bad, and even if we know we don't usually crystallize in language which is helpful for deciding we want more or less of it.

-But again, obviously this is helpful as a imperfect but valuable tool and is also the final metric we will use.
+But again, obviously this is helpful as an imperfect but valuable tool and is also the final metric we use.
 Who cares what the research says if our individual exprience is the opposite?
 I agree, but what's useful is that science and happiness stories might provide us with ideas to self experiment with to get our own first-hand data.

 ---

 # Ancient Greek History
+The main type of happiness story I will cover is historical stories.
+Movies and fictional books are of less structure and use here.
 Obviously there are many happiness stories out there, narratives going back 1000 years in many cultures.
 Furtunately a lot of them can be captured under a handful of patterns.
-I think the important stories to discuss are the a few of the Ancient Greek schools of thought, with the three most influential being *Epicureanism, Cyrenaicism, and Stoicism*.
-I think it is interesting that they are all related close in space and time and had opposing schools of thought to eachother, and it allows us to analyse the higher concepts.
-Here I'm going to give a quick overview of them as I don’t believe any account of happiness would be complete without covering them in some basic detail.
+I think the important stories to discuss are a few of the Ancient Greek schools of thought, with the three most influential being *Epicureanism, Cyrenaicism*, and *Stoicism*.
+I think it is interesting that they are all related close in space and time and had opposing schools of thought to eachother, and it allows us to extract out the shared pattern.

+I'm going to give a quick overview of three schools below as I don’t believe any account of happiness would be complete without covering them in some basic detail.
 I'm aware that there are other schools of thought which are classified as ancient but equally as influential, such as Buddhism.
 I am limiting myself to the Ancient Greeks here, as I will discuss Buddhism and others which are worth noting in their own sections at later points.

+Interesting enough, even the most simple of organisms, the *Amoeba*, seems to display a "pain-like" and "pleasure-like" response, moving closer and feeding off of nearby foods and light, and avoiding noxious chemicals and other objects.
+And the amoeba is believed to be related to the earliest forms of life 800million years ago!
+So the motivation of organisms to be pleasure seekers and pain avoiders it not a new phenomena.

+// place drawing of aemoeba

 The question of how to be “happy” or live a happy life has been a question plaguing humans since time immemorial.
 Throughout most of animal history, animals would use their immediate environment as a guide to their behaviour — they would live their life completely immersed in each moment, responding to threats of danger and seeking food to keep themselves alive long enough to replicate their genes.

 But at an unbeknown point, later humans developed enough sentience and freedom to begin to ask *how they could be better*.
 They began to ask *what should I do with my time, with my attention, and with this finite amount of time that i’m endowed?*

 The ancient Greeks had a bit to say on this question, but unfortunately, their answers are quite crude and fall short on a few points.
 I am going to do my best to exclude details of the founding figures lives and principles which are not overtly relevant to answering the questions set out.
 To give one such example of a type of point I could repeatedly make (but wont) is that Epicurus (discussed below) was the founder of a famous ‘Garden’ — a kind of Ashram, where he was the *guru*.
 The fact that he occupied a position of high prestige in a hierarchy like this *could* have had an influence on his well-being.
 But he never discusses it, and is likely unaware of it.
 I will not discuss such obvious confounds.
 Instead, I will focus merely on what they have attempted to communicate as principles to embody.
 So, what are the relevant principles that Epicurus emphasised?